shirara1016/sicore/README.md

 **Inequalities Solver**
 - polynomial_below_zero() : Compute intervals where a given polynomial is below zero.
 - polytope_below_zero() : Compute intervals where a given polytope is below zero.
-- degree_one_polynomials_below_zero: Compute intervals where given degree-one polynomials are all below zero.
+- linear_polynomials_below_zero: Compute intervals where given degree-one polynomials are all below zero.

 **Non-Gaussian Random Variables**
 - generate_non_gaussian_rv(): Generate a standardized random variable in a given rv_name family with a given Wasserstein distance from the standard gaussian distribution.